 3. Celebrate a Rainbow Baby

 A rainbow baby is a term used for a baby that comes after a miscarriage.
-Often, their families regard these pregnancies with hopeful apprehension and fear, worried that something terrible can occur and result in another loss.
+Often, their families regard these pregnancies with hopeful apprehension and fear, worried that something terrible could occur and result in another loss.
+Take this opportunity to celebrate.
+Do everything you can to show hope, love, and excitement.
+Celebrate this new chance at life.
+That can be by sending a written word or two of encouragement in a text or card or even offering a ride or childcare for other children during the pregnancy.

 Rainbow Baby Quotes to Share

 Much like how words of love and support were meaningful during the loss of a pregnancy, words of love and support can be meaningful during the pregnancy of a rainbow baby.
+It is a very vulnerable time and a roller coaster of emotions for many, and your words can give the gift of love and hope when needed most.

 - “The greater your storm, the brighter your rainbow.” – Unknown